-- Students have the option of full- or part-time study and can choose between taking some classes onsite or online. - Full-time students can complete the program in four semesters of study, while part-time students usually require 3 4 years. - Many courses are offered primarily online, with minimal onsite requirements, giving students greater flexibility in balancing work and study. - Class sizes in the master's program are small, usually 10 20 students ensuring individualized attention while providing opportunities for individualized study and professional growth. - " Learn more about Specialist Certification from the APTA
+- Students have the option of full- or part-time study and can choose between taking some classes onsite, online, or hybrid. - Full-time students can complete the program in five semesters of study, while part-time students usually require 3 4 years. - Courses are offered primarily online, with minimal onsite requirements, giving students greater flexibility in balancing work and study. - Class sizes in the master's program are small, usually 10 20 students ensuring individualized attention while providing opportunities for individualized study and professional growth.